Featured photo and all other photos in this blog courtesy of John Carley. Use by permission only.

 And there arose a great storm of wind, and the waves beat into the ship, so that it was now full.

-And he arose, and rebuked the wind, and said unto the sea, Peace, be still.
-And the wind ceased, and there was a great calm.
+He awoke and rebuked the wind, and said to the sea, “Peace!
+Be still!”
+The wind ceased and there was a great calm.

 You all know the story.
 Our exhausted Savior is sleeping so soundly that He wasn’t stirred, even though the wind-battered boat was being pushed around and filling with water from the crashing waves.

 I love the thought of my Savior understanding weariness.
-I know he experienced exhaustion, just like we do.
-Because he did, he can relate to my weariness.
-He was not afraid of the storm though.
+I know He experienced exhaustion, just like we do.
+Because He did, He can relate to my weariness.
+He was not afraid of the storm, though.
 He rested in the care and the trustworthy plan of His Father.

-Why can’t we just embrace the awesome beauty and power of the storm?
 We still give in to fear.
 I know I do.
 I move along through my life thinking that I have conquered fears and doubt.
 Then a storm of nature pops up, with hurricane force winds or a human storm of conflict and worry.
 Both can terrify me when I take my eyes off the source of my safety.
 Jesus.
-He never loses control.
-This world of fear and torment cannot rob my soul or my peace.

 Jesus always knows right where I am.
 He is with me.
 Look at His promise below.

-“Peace, I leave with you.
+Peace I leave with you.
 My peace I give to you; not as the world gives, I give to you.
-Don’t let your heart be troubled, neither let it be fearful.”
+Don’t let your heart be troubled, neither let it be fearful.

 John 14:27